awsdocs/amazon-emr-management-guide/doc_source/emr-lf-security.md

 ------

-## Configure Additional Security Features<a name="emr-lf-security-features"></a>
+## Configure additional security features<a name="emr-lf-security-features"></a>

 To securely integrate Amazon EMR with AWS Lake Formation, you should also configure the following EMR security features:
 + Enable Kerberos authentication using the cluster\-dedicated KDC\.
-For instructions, see [Use Kerberos Authentication](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-kerberos.html)\.
+For instructions, see [Use Kerberos authentication](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-kerberos.html)\.
 + Configure your Amazon EC2 security group or Amazon VPC network access control list \(ACL\) to allow access to the proxy agent \(port 8442\) from your user's desktops\.
-For more information, see [Control Network Traffic with Security Groups](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-security-groups.html)\.
+For more information, see [Control network traffic with security groups](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-security-groups.html)\.
 + \(Optional\) Enable encryption in transit or at rest\.
-For more information, see [Encryption Options](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Encryption options](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html) in the *Amazon EMR Management Guide*\.
 + \(Optional\) Create a custom Transport Layer Security \(TLS\) key pair for the proxy agent\.
-For more information, see [Customize Your Proxy Agent Certificate](emr-lf-TLS.md)\.
+For more information, see [Customize your proxy agent certificate](emr-lf-notebook.md#emr-lf-TLS)\.

 For more information, see [Security in Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-security.html)\.